-It was October, 2016.
+It was October 2016.

-Ok, let’s not panic.
+“Okay, let’s not panic.”

-All that aside, so far, it is one of the most unusual cities we have visited and unlikely or wanting to revisit.
-It’s a walkable city, though it was a nightmarish walk across a two-lane street to get to the next part of town, without a crossing or lights.
-If walking became to tiresome there was hire bikes in numerous places around the city.
-I had the opportunity to try one owned by our Airbnb hosts, Rick and Liz.
-Note the beads on the handlebars; these are given out at Mardi Gras time.
-We were given some when we flew out to Houston, a fun memento of a fascinating and eccentric city.
+All that aside, New Orleans is one of the most unusual cities we have visited, and I’m unlikely to want to revisit.
+It’s a walkable city, though crossing a two-lane street to reach the next part of town without a crossing or traffic lights was nightmarish.
+If walking became too tiresome, there were hired bikes available throughout the city.
+I even had the chance to try one owned by our Airbnb hosts, Rick and Liz.

 LikeLiked by 1 person